 The District has established an emergency reserve, representing 3% of qualifying expenditures, as required by the Amendment.
-At December 31, 2022, an emergency reserve of \$13,700 was recorded as a restriction of fund balance in the General Fund.
+At December 31, 2022, no amounts were reserved as there is no unrestricted fund balance.

-NOTE 10: DEFICIT NET POSITION
+NOTE 8: DEFICIT NET POSITION

-As of December 31, 2022, the District had a government-wide net position deficit of \$1,880,810.
+As of December 31, 2022, the District had a government-wide net position deficit of \$6,044,440.
 This deficit was created as the District used funding from the Developer to construct capital assets.
 The District can expect to eliminate the deficit net position as the District pays down its debt.

-NOTE 11: SUBSEQUENT EVENTS
+NOTE 9: SUBSEQUENT EVENTS

 Potential subsequent events were considered through September 13, 2023.
-It was determined that the following event is required to be disclosed through this date.
+It was determined that no events were required to be disclosed through this date.